By 2020, State-Legal Cannabis Markets Will Create Quarter Of A Million New Jobs

 “These numbers confirm that cannabis is a major economic driver and job-creation engine for the U.S. economy,” Giadha Aguirre De Carcer, founder of New Frontier Data, stated.
 “While we see a potential drop in total number of U.S. jobs created in 2017, as reported by Kiplinger, as well as an overall expected drop in GDP growth, the cannabis industry continues to be a positive contributing factor to growth at a time of potential decline.
 We expect the cannabis industry’s growth to be slowed down to some degree in the next three to five years, however with projected total market sales to exceed $24 billion by 2025, and the possibility of almost 300,000 jobs by 2020, it remains a positive economic force in the U.S.”

 As states have adopted legalized cannabis, the market has grown to an estimated $7.2 billion market in 2016.
 The projections indicate that the cannabis industry will grow at a compound annual rate of 17 percent.
 Medical marijuana sales alone are projected to shoot up from over four-billion dollars to over 13-billion dollars by 2020.
-Meanwhile, recreational sales, legal in some states, are expected to just about triple by 2020.
+Meanwhile recreational sales, legal in some states, are expected to just about triple by 2020.

 #Marijuana jobs outpace manufacturing jobs in the US https://t.co/7XSadbp8c3 pic.twitter.com/IFF3IQA2JO